lsst-sqre/sqr-044/index.rst

     Users must be able to change their account name.
     This change must propagate to all Science Platform services.
     Science Platform services should therefore use a unique identifier rather than the account name (such as the numeric UID provided as part of the account metadata) wherever possible, and if not possible, must explicitly allow for account renaming.
+    Each component that uses the username rather than a UID must therefore have a plan for how to handle renaming and must be able to handle renaming events.
+    The identity management system must have the capability of notifying those services when accounts are renamed.

 Token authentication
 --------------------